adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 (3) Deploy the app with faker to AWS Lambda

-In order to run your app on AWS Lambda, you only need to change the `package` target in your Makefile, everything else, the delete, create, invoke targets should remain the same.
-Change the target like this:
+In order to run your app in AWS Lambda, you only need to change the `package` target in your Makefile, everything else, the delete, create, invoke targets should remain the same.
+Change the file like this:

 ```shell
 ...